-You will find though, that reality is often very different from this ideal.
+it’s important that everyone on a team has a shared understanding of objectives.
+Reality, however is often very different from this ideal.
 For example, a team may not spend enough time exploring options and agreeing on a direction.
 Or one voice loudly proclaims ‘how it’s going to be’, to the exclusion of everyone else.
 This is sometimes called the Highest Paid Person’s Opinion or HiPPO effect.

 We find that with these issues – and many other common problems encountered in business change – one simple rule applies.
 When a team responsible for delivering change takes the time to build a genuine consensus, the change is more likely to be effective.
 And also take place more efficiently.

 When we talk about ‘consensus’ though we don’t mean design by committee, leading to the least objectionable solution to the problem.
-This approach would be to avoid the issue altogether.
-Instead, we mean something a little more rigorous
+This approach avoids the issue altogether.
+Instead, we mean something a little more rigorous.

 - First ask ‘What problem are we trying to solve?’
 It’s surprising how often individual team members have divergent understandings of a seemingly shared problem.
 Getting them to consider this fundamental question often leads to new insights and shared understanding